 It is an amazing feeling to know that you are part of a team that gets people back on their feet and on with their lives.
 I have been lucky enough to have been involved with a handful of patients and watch them progress through the different stages of rehabilitation.

 Up until the last couple of years I was the only female Technician in the country.
-This has been helpful in assisting the Prosthetists at Hamilton centre with female amputees, especially those with above knee amputations.
+This has been helpful in assisting the Prosthetists at Hamilton centre with female patients, especially those with above knee amputations.

 My job can vary from day to day and you never know what each day holds for you.